 You may need to call for help in an emergency situation if the abuse becomes dangerous or even life-threatening.
 Ensuring all emergency contacts are on speed dial may be a necessary precaution.

 Always know where to get help

 Some charities and organisations specialise in providing support for different types of abuse.
 For example, Women’s Aid assists women in an abusive relationship, Men’s Advice Line assists men in an abusive relationship, and Galop offers practical and emotional support for abuse towards members of the LGBTQ+ community.

 What is abuse?

-Abuse in a relationship can come in many different forms, and can include physical abuse, and may affect people in different ways.
+Abuse in a relationship can come in many different forms and may affect people in different ways.
 Some of the different kinds of abuse are:

 Physical – an intentional act causing injury or trauma to the victim.
 This may or may not leave scars or bruising.